On the Impact of Hard Adversarial Instances on Overfitting in Adversarial Training: Theoretical Analysis

 We defer the proof of Theorem~\ref{thm:main} to Appendix~\ref{sec:proof_main}, in which we calculate the \textit{exact} expression of $\gR(r_l, \epsilon)$, $C_1$, $C_2$, and show that $C_1$, $C_2$ are positive numbers almost surely.
 Since $C_1$ and $C_2$ are independent of $r_l$, and $\Phi(x)$ is a monotonically decreasing function, we conclude that the robust test error $\gR(r_l, \epsilon)$ becomes smaller when $r_l$ increases.
-That is, when the training instances become easier, the corresponding generalization error under the adversarial attack becomes smaller.
+Since the training set is separable, our results indicate that when the training instances become easier, the corresponding generalization error under adversarial attack becomes smaller.

-Theorem~\ref{thm:main} holds for all $\epsilon$ only if the training data is separable under the corresponding adversarial budget.
-The following corollary shows that the difference in the robust test error between models trained with easy instances and the ones with hard ones increases when $\epsilon$ becomes larger. \begin{corollary} Under the conditions of Theorem~\ref{thm:main} and the definition of $\gR$ in Equation (\ref{eq:r}), if $\epsilon_1 < \epsilon_2$, then we have $\forall\ 0 \leq i < j \leq K, \gR(r_i, \epsilon_1) - \gR(r_j, \epsilon_1) < \gR(r_i, \epsilon_2) - \gR(r_j, \epsilon_2)$. \end{corollary} The proof is in Appendix~\ref{sec:proof_coro}.
-This indicates that, compared with training on clean inputs, i.e., $\epsilon = 0$, the generalization performance of adversarial training with $\epsilon>0$ is more sensitive to the difficulty of the training instances.
-This is consistent with our empirical observations in Figure~\ref{fig:overfit_main}.
+Theorem~\ref{thm:main} holds for any $\epsilon$ as long as the training data is separable under the corresponding adversarial budget.
+The following corollary shows that the difference in the robust test error between models trained with easy instances and the ones with hard ones increases when $\epsilon$ becomes larger, i.e., under a larger adversarial budget. \begin{corollary} Under the conditions of Theorem~\ref{thm:main} and the definition of $\gR$ in Equation (\ref{eq:r}), if $\epsilon_1 < \epsilon_2$, then we have $\forall\ 0 \leq i < j \leq K, \gR(r_i, \epsilon_1) - \gR(r_j, \epsilon_1) < \gR(r_i, \epsilon_2) - \gR(r_j, \epsilon_2)$. \end{corollary} The proof is in Appendix~\ref{sec:proof_coro}. $\gR(r_i, \epsilon) - \gR(r_j, \epsilon)$ is the gap in robust accuracy between the models trained on the easy instances and the ones on the hard instances under the adversarial budget $\gS^{(2)}(\epsilon)$.
+Corollary~\ref{coro:epsilon} shows that such a gap increases with the size of the adversarial budget.
+This indicates that, compared with training on the clean inputs, i.e., $\epsilon = 0$, the generalization performance of adversarial training, i.e., $\epsilon > 0$, is more sensitive to the difficulty of the training instances.
+Furthermore, overfitting in adversarial training becomes increasingly severe as $\epsilon$ becomes larger.
+This is consistent with our empirical observations in Figures~\ref{fig:overfit_main},~\ref{fig:overfit_adv_budget},~\ref{fig:overfit_l2_adv_budget}.